LTopx/Le-AI/README.md

 - Deploy for free on Vercel
 - Responsive design, dark mode and PWA
-- Safe, All data based on local
+- Safe, all data based on local
 - Support i18n

+## Next

+- [ ] Introduce prompt words and prompt word templates
+- [ ] Support GPT-4 and Claude
+- [ ] Desktop version development?
+- [ ] Chat record import and export
+- [ ] Compress context to save chat tokens

 ## Deploy on Vercel